|Ashley Diane, Erica Hanrahan-Ball, Samantha Barrios, Keith Allan, Kristyn Evelyn and Cj Merriman | Jessica Sherman

 Brittney S. Wheeler as Lizzie Sommers, the first victim of Holmes in the story, was another particular standout.
 As the first, her ghost suffered through the task of having to watch Holmes kill every woman (and child) after her.
 The show is ripe with empathy, and much of it comes from Wheeler.

 I had the pleasure of watching David LM McIntyre in the role of Benjamin Pitezel (also played by French Stewart), Holmes' personal handyman.
 McIntyre somehow elicits sympathy from the audience, and with ease, despite assisting Holmes in his murderous deeds.
-McIntyre played Benjamin Pitezel sweetly, with care, and with integrity.
+McIntyre played Benjamin Pitezel sweetly, with care and integrity.

 The cast, collectively, is extremely talented and truthful.
 It was evident that each performer believed in the story they were telling.